 So what kind of running or walking shoes make the best travel companions?
 Feel free to scroll down now, but the following criterion have been considered.

 Follow these golden rules, and you can also explore options outside the limited assortment featured on this list.

-The running shoe has to be lightweight.
+The shoe needs to be lightweight.

 The midsole should be flexible.

-At the very least, the upper should be semi-collapsible.
+The upper should be semi-collapsible.